pimutils/khal/doc/source/usage.rst

    url
        The URL embedded in the event, otherwise nothing.

+   url-separator
+        A separator: " :: " that appears when there is a url.

    By default, all-day events have no times.
 To see a start and end time anyway simply add `-full` to the end of any template with start/end, for instance `start-time` becomes `start-time-full` and will always show start and end times (instead